cewing/training.python_web/README.rst

 course in Web Development using Python.

-This package provides the source for all lecture materials used for the `Internet Programming in Python` section of the `Certificate in Python Programming` offered by the `University of Washington Professional & Continuing Education` program.
+This package provides the source for all lecture materials used for the `Internet Programming in Python`_ section of the `Certificate in Python Programming`_ offered by the `University of Washington Professional & Continuing Education` program.
 This version of the documentation is used for the Winter 2014 instance of the course, Taught by `Cris Ewing`_

 .. _Internet Programming in Python: http://www.pce.uw.edu/courses/internet-programming-python/downtown-seattle-winter-2014/
 .. _Certificate in Python Programming: http://www.pce.uw.edu/certificates/python-programming.html
+.. _University of Washington Professional & Continueing Education: http://www.pce.uw.edu/
 .. _Cris Ewing: http://www.linkedin.com/profile/view?id=19741495

 Building The Documentation